nicolelink33/Vancouver_Crime_Predictor/README.md

    ```

 2. **Open and run the notebook:**
-   - Navigate to `proj.ipynb` in the Jupyter interface
+   - Navigate to `vancouver_crime_predictor.ipynb` in the Jupyter interface
    - Run all cells sequentially (Cell → Run All) or execute cells individually

 The notebook will automatically download the latest version of the crime dataset from Kaggle and perform the complete analysis.
 The entire analysis may take several minutes to complete, particularly the model training sections.